hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

 ```

 {{< admonition >}}
-When building the website, you can set a theme by using `--theme` option.
+- When building the website, you can set a theme by using `--theme` option.
 However, we suggest you modify the configuration file (**config.toml**) and set the theme as the default.
+- {{< version 0.2.14 >}} The FixIt theme provides sub menu support.
+Please refer to [Menu Advanced Configuration](#menu-advanced-configuration) for details.
 {{< /admonition >}}

 ### 2.4 Create Your First Post